thinkocapo/replay/README.md

 # every minute, every day of the week M-F, send all events in the db
 # * * * * 1-5 cd /home/wcap/thinkocapo/event-maker/ && ./event-to-sentry --all

-# crontab -l, to close/save
+# crontab -l, to see what's set
 ```

 https://crontab.guru/